 Under the No Action Alternative, there would be no changes to the existing Shoreline Management Plan, with the USACE continuing to manage Whitney Lake's natural resources as set forth in the 1976 Shoreline Management Plan.
-There would be no measurable impacts on socioeconomic resources.
+There would be negligible impacts on socioeconomic resources.
 Beneficial socioeconomic impacts existing as a result of the implementation of the current Shoreline Management Plan would continue, as visitors would continue to come to the lake from surrounding areas.
 In addition to camping in USACE-operated campgrounds, many visitors purchase goods such as groceries, fuel, and camping supplies locally, eat in local restaurants, stay in local hotels and resorts, play golf at local golf courses, and shop in local retail establishments.
 These activities would continue to bring revenues to local companies, provide jobs for local residents, and generate local and state tax revenues.
-There would be no disproportionately high or adverse impacts on minority or lowincome populations or children with the implementation of the No Action Alternative.
+There would be no disproportionately high or adverse impacts on minority or low-income populations or children with the implementation of the No Action Alternative.

 Under the Proposed Action, the shoreline allocations and revised authorized private shoreline uses reflect changes in shoreline management and shoreline uses that have occurred since 1976.
 Whitney Lake offers a variety of free recreational opportunities for visitors.
 It is beneficial to the local economy through direct and indirect job creation and local spending by visitors.
 Beneficial impacts would be similar to the No Action Alternative.
 There would be no adverse impacts on economy in the area and no disproportionately high or adverse impacts on minority or low-income populations or children as a result of the Proposed Action.
 The 2020 Shoreline Management Plan would discontinue the issuance of Shoreline Use Permits for new private floating facilities, but will honor past written commitments.
 This will gradually decrease private shoreline use and increase the amount of lands and water surface available for the general public.
 Limiting the availability of private floating facilities will have a minor beneficial impact on marina and boat storage owners on and adjacent to Whitney Lake property.
 The general public will be more likely to utilize marina boat slips or boat storage facilities if new boathouse spaces are not available.
+Therefore, there would be minor long-term beneficial impacts as a result of the Proposed Action.